Skip to main content Skip to footer

 -£945 for a single applicant plus an additional £630 for each dependant.

-A-rated sponsors can certify the maintenance on behalf of an employee and any dependants.
+A-rated sponsors could certify the maintenance on behalf of an employee and any dependants.

 Outside the UK